API Service Users

 As a best practice, to assign permissions to an API service user, you should add it to a dedicated permissions group.
 This group should include only the permissions required for the API actions you plan to perform with this service user.

-To work with permission groups, a Bob Admin should:
+To work with permission groups:

 Step 3: Set permissions to the permissions group

-Note: If you don't have direct access to Bob, request a Bob Admin to define the service user and permissions based on the data you want to access via the API.
+1. Ask Bob Admin: If you don't have direct access to Bob, request a Bob Admin to define the service user and permissions based on the data you want to access via the API.
 Bob Admins can also view the assigned permissions per service user.
 To learn more, see Manage service users.

 The permissions are split into three categories: